 The study of leadership theory and the review of current practices in the field.
 Special attention will be given to successful leadership models in the region and the interpersonal challenges that leaders face.
 Executive development will also be covered.
-Three semester hours

 MANAGEMENT 5317.
 ENTREPRENEURSHIP.